ZaneDevv/DataStructures/README.md

 # Set

 In this case, sets follow the same rules as sets in mathematics: there cannot be repeated values.
 Each time you add something to a set, it might not be added if that values was alerady on the set.<br>
-Sometimes we also add some functions to work with this data structures as if it was a set in mathematics using the union `(A∪B)` and intersection `(A∩B)` operations.
+Sometimes we also add some functions to work with this data structure as if it was a set in mathematics using the union `(A∪B)` and intersection `(A∩B)` operations.